persmed/cas-assignment/docs/assignment.toolcalibration.rst

 Write a short document (max 1 page) where you address the following questions:

 #.
-In which coordinate system is the vector :math:`p_t`
+Show how SVD can be used to solve your overdetermined equation of the form :math:`Ax = b`
 #.
-Write down the formula to get the tip of the pointer in the camera coordinate system
+Write down the equation expressing the tip of the pointer in the camera coordinate system
 #.
 Where does the error in your result come from (what you get is not the exact solution which is provided)?
 #.
 How many degrees of freedeom can you calibrate with pivoting?
 Which ones are missing?
 #.
-If your instrument is non-rigid (e.g. a needle) your :math:`p_t` is off if your instrument is bent.
+If your instrument is non-rigid (e.g. a needle) your :math:`p_t` will expereince error when the tool bends.
 How can you overcome this issue?

 Submission
 **********